trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

    N  = [6,6,1]
 \end{BACKGROUND_GRID}
 ```
-This lays a grid of Cartesian elements for the domain beginning at the point `x0`.
-The value of `dx`, which could differ in each direction
+This lays a grid of Cartesian elements for the domain beginning at the point `x0` as its bottom-left corner.
-if desired, controls the step size taken in each Cartesian direction.
-The values in `N` set how many Cartesian box elements
+The value of `dx`, which could differ in each direction if desired, controls the step size taken in each Cartesian direction.
-are set in each coordinate direction.
+The values in `N` set how many Cartesian box elements are set in each coordinate direction.
 The above parameters define a $`6\times 6`$ element square mesh on $`[-3,3]^2`$.
 Further, this sets up four outer boundaries of the domain that are given the default names: `Top, Left, Bottom, Right`.

 The third block of information in `SPRING_SMOOTHER` is
 ```